 Care throughout the GTA

 Despite being diagnosed with early-onset dementia at only 54 years old, Kathleen found joy, togetherness, and meaningful connections with others.

 Seniors can rent, own, or life-lease suites and entire homes, (see our comparison piece here).
 The most common financing option is renting, however, and that's what we'll address.

-For the second consecutive year, Etobicoke had the highest average monthly rent in Ontario, at $4,236.
+As seen for many years, Etobicoke had the highest average monthly rent in Ontario, at $5,559.